We may receive compensation when you click on links to products from our partners.

-Since the shift to hybrid work is mostly uncharted territory for many employees, the change is a welcome opportunity to learn to become more proactive about communication.
-Team members are encouraged to become more aware of the skill sets their colleagues possess, initiate meetings, and learn where they can further collaborate on projects and in reaching company goals.
-Navigating this relatively new setup as a team can help create bonds and better communication practices within the company.
-These practices can be carried over into in-person work setups and refined as teams grow.Research shows that existing hybrid setups have a more positive impact on employees, and ultimately the companies they work for.
+Since hybrid work is a relatively new concept for many employees, it offers a unique opportunity to proactively improve communication.
+It inspires team members to understand their colleagues’ skills, initiate dialogues, and pinpoint areas for enhanced collaboration on projects aligned with company goals.
+Navigating this evolving landscape together can cultivate stronger relationships and superior intra-organizational communication.
+These practices can be smoothly incorporated into traditional work settings and continually refined as teams grow.Research shows that existing hybrid setups have a more positive impact on employees, and ultimately the companies they work for.
 The world’s continuous shift to digital platforms only enhances the relevance and feasibility of these setups.
 Click To Tweet

 The pandemic saw the beginning of most hybrid and remote work setups, and in both 2020 and 2021, the United States actually saw a rise in labor productivity.
 While the assumption had been that working from home would be a hindrance to productivity, IT giant Accenture proves otherwise: in a survey of their employees, 83% reported that they preferred hybrid work setups as opposed to fully in-office or fully remote arrangements.
 It can be assumed that these workers are given the opportunity to work at the pace that they feel is appropriate for them.

-Hybrid work offers employees the chance to work when they’re in their best state — giving employees the chance to work in times and environments that are conducive for their productivity can help them take control of their time and create the best output, rather than forcing productivity in a time and space that might not be the best for them.
+Hybrid work allows employees to work when they’re at their best.
+By enabling individuals to operate during times and in environments that suit their productivity, they can manage their time better and produce optimal results, rather than forcing productivity in a setting or timeframe that may not be ideal for them.